steveyko/steveyko.github.io/_pages/about.md

 - Nhan Nguyen Thien: Current student.
 - Le Hai Dang: Current student.
 - Soudabeh Mohammadhashemi: Graduated in 2026.
 - Tarek Elsayed: Graduated in 2026.
-Current at Amazon.
+First employment at Amazon.
 - Parsa Hosseininejad: Graduated in 2026.
 - Kimia Khabiri: Graduated in 2025.
 - Tan Khang Le: Graduated in 2025.
-Currently at Amazon.
+First employment at Amazon.
 - Dhruv Kumar: Graduated in 2024.
-Currently at Amazon.
+First employment at Amazon.
 - AmirMohammad Deilami: Graduated in 2023.
-First employment Auperatech.
+First employment at Auperatech.
 - Yash Upadhyay: Graduated in 2016.
 First employment at Microsoft.
 Co-advised with Karthik Dantu.
 - Pratik Lade: Graduated in 2016.
 First employment at FactSet.
 Co-advised with Karthik Dantu.
 - Varun Anand: Graduated in 2014.
 First employment at Akamai.
 Co-advised with Karthik Dantu and